Cathedral of St. John the Evangelist (Boise, Idaho): History

-The rectory behind the cathedral was completed in 1906 for $12,000 as the Bishop Glorieux house.
-The 2½-story Tudor Revival structure features large gabled dormers, exposed rafters under all of the lateral eaves, a stone foundation, brick veneer and stone quoins on the first floor, and half-timbering on the second floor.
+The rectory behind the cathedral was completed in 1906 for then $12,000 as the Bishop Glorieux house.
+The 2½-story Tudor Revival structure features large gabled dormers, exposed rafters under all of the lateral eaves, a stone foundation, brick veneer and pit quoins on the first floor, and half-timbering on the second floor.

-The present school building, called St. Joseph's School, was completed in 1925.
+The present school building, called St. Joseph's Shoal, was completed in 1925.
 The two-story brick structure was built for $35,000.
-The gymnasium was added to the school building in 1948.
-It is a two-story concrete structure.
-The school's name memorializes St. Joseph's church in Idaho City, which was destroyed by fire in 1867.
-It was the first Catholic church in the area.
+The gymnasium was added to the school building 23 years afterwards in 1948.
+It is a two-story solid social organization.
+The school's name memorializes old St. Joseph's church in Idaho City, which was destroyed by fire in 1867.
+It was the first Roman Catholic Church parish in the area of the old federal Idaho Territory (1863–1890).

 Architecture

 St. John's Cathedral was designed by one of the first architectural firms to work in Boise, Tourtellotte & Hummel.
 Built in the Romanesque Revival style, the architects used the Cathedral of Mainz in western Germany and the Basilica of Saint-Sernin, Toulouse as their inspiration.
 The exterior is Boise Sandstone, quarried just above the city at Table Rock.
 The building is cruciform in shape and measures 170 ft from front to back, 95 ft at the transepts and 65 ft in the nave.

-The building was designed to have two towers topped with spires flanking the main façade, but they remain incomplete.
-A rose window graces the front of the church and the center gable above the main entrance features a statue of St. John the Evangelist on its peak.
+The building was designed to have two towers screw-topped with spires flanking the main façade, but they remain incomplete.
+A rose window graces the front line of the church and the center gable above the main entrance features a statue of St. John the Evangelist on its peak.
 Corbeling, a continuous band of small projecting arches, encircles the building at the roofline.
 A fléche rises above the crossing.

-The stained glass windows in the nave depict scenes from the life of Christ.
-The large window in the north transept depicts the Adoration of the Magi, flanked by windows portraying St. Alphonsus Ligouri and St. Theresa of Avila.
-The south transept window depicts the Ascension and is flanked by windows portraying St. Patrick and St. Rita.
-The windows in the sanctuary depict St. Joseph on the north and the Blessed Virgin Mary on the south.
+The stained glass windows in the nave limn scenes from the life of Christ.
+The large window in the north transept depicts the Adoration of the Magi, flanked by windows portraying Saint Alphonsus Ligouri and Saint Theresa of Avila.
+The south transept window depicts the Ascension and is flanked by windows portraying Saint Patrick and Saint Rita.
+The windows in the sanctuary depict Saint Joseph on the north and the Blessed Virgin Mary on the south.
 In the apse are windows portraying the Sacred Heart of Jesus and the Immaculate Heart of Mary.
 They are flanked by windows portraying the Four Evangelists.
-Although some of the art glass was installed by the Intermountain Glass Company of Boise, the stained glass windows were designed and installed by the John J. Kinsella Company of Chicago in 1920, except the window portraying the Holy Spirit in the center of the apse, which was installed in 1979.
-St. Cecilia is depicted in the window above the pipe organ.
+Although some of the art glaze was installed by the Intermountain Glass Company of Boise, the stained glass windows were fashioned and installed by the John J. Kinsella Company of Chicago in 1920, except the window portraying the Holy Spirit in the center of the apse, which was installed in 1979.
+Saint Cecilia is depicted in the window above the pipe organ.

 The 3-manual, 2900-pipe organ was installed by Tellers-Kent in 1921.
 At the time, composer Frederick Fleming Beale, professor of music at the College of Idaho, was organist and choir director.